ChemistryMickey/game-of-life/README.md

 - Write Conrad's Game of Life
     - Shall include visualization
     - Shall include way of inputting starting conditions
-    - Shall be written in Go (I've never used Golang prior to this project)
+    - Shall be written in {language} (I've never used Golang prior to this project)
-- Learn EVERYTHING (viz, Go, etc.) just using Meta's codellama:13b (NO GOOGLING except when sanity is at stake)
+- Learn EVERYTHING (viz, language, etc.) just using Meta's codellama:13b (NO GOOGLING except when sanity is at stake)

 ## Goals:
-- Learn Go
+- Learn {language}
 - Evaluate programmatic truthiness of solo LLM

-## Conclusion:
+## Go Conclusion:
 Did I learn go?
 Kinda not really.
 Missing out on a lot of the foundational stuff.
 I'm not sure how memory works adn this wasn't complex enough to involve anything more sophisticated.